ThisIsTyDell/flatiron-cuts-and-curls/README.md

 * Walkthrough Video
 https://www.youtube.com/watch?v=LUV3sodtUaQ

-* Gems
+* Installation
+  fork and clone this repository

+  In your terminal run `bundle install` to install gems.

+  After that you will need to run `rake db:migrate` to create the database.

+  This project utilizes
-  - Devise
+  - Devise (authorization and authentication)
-  - OmniAuth-facebook
+  - OmniAuth-facebook (logging in through Facebook)
-  - Pundit
+  - Pundit (authorization with roles)
-  - rails-admin
+  - rails-admin (admin panel)
-  - bootstrap
+  - bootstrap (CSS grid framework)
-  - font-awesome
+  - font-awesome (fonts used for theme)

 * Theme from Wrapbootstrap